apmath/apmath.github.io/z_page7.markdown

 ---

 <details>
 <summary><b>AP Computer Science A</b></summary> AP Computer Science A is both a college-prep course for potential computer science majors and a foundation course for students planning to study in other technical fields such as engineering, physics, chemistry, and geology.
 The course emphasizes methodology, procedural abstraction, and in-depth study of algorithms, data structures, and data abstractions, as well as a detailed examination of a large case study program.
 Instruction includes preparation for the AP Computer Science A exam.
 In this course, students apply the programming tools they have learned to real-life examples on their own.
-Computer science is more than just programming; students who successfully complete the course will have an understanding of Java and the ability to adapt to any new programming language that they are taught in college<a href="https://ca-math.github.io/courses/index-csa.html" target="_blank">.</a><a href="javascript:void(0)" onclick="w3.toggleShow('#notes-csa'); w3.toggleShow('#placeholder-csa');"></a>
+Computer science is more than just programming; students who successfully complete the course will have an understanding of Java and the ability to adapt to any new programming language that they are taught in college<a href="https://ca-math.github.io/courses/index-csa.html" target="_blank">. </a>[ <a href="javascript:void(0)" onclick="w3.toggleShow('#notes-csa'); w3.toggleShow('#placeholder-csa');"> my notes</a> ]